airamez/codando-live/SQL/SQL_Overview.md

 * Speeds up SELECT queries and improves search performance.
 * Helps enforce constraints like UNIQUE and PRIMARY KEY.
 * Reduces disk I/O operations during data retrieval.
+* We don't need o specify indexes for queries, the DBMS automatically decide which indexes to use

 ### **Considerations When Using Indexes**